 Floodplains protect water quality by allowing storage of floodwaters, reducing runoff velocity and preventing erosion and sedimentation.
-Floodplains also attenuate potential flood effects while providing an ecological link between aquatic and upland ecosystems and habitat for many terrestrial and aquatic species.
-Development of and encroachment into floodplains reduces water storage capacity, increases flood heights and velocities, and degrades natural systems in areas beyond the encroachment itself.
+Floodplains in their natural state also attenuate potential flood effects while providing an ecological link between aquatic and upland ecosystems and habitat for many terrestrial and aquatic species.
+Development of and encroachment into floodplains can reduce water storage capacity, increases flood heights and velocities, and degrades natural systems in areas beyond the encroachment itself.

-Maintaining the hydrological integrity of the floodplain benefits surface water systems in drought conditions, as well as flood conditions.
-Floodplain vegetation reduces evaporation and increases soil water storage capacity.
+Flood protection needs are closely related with stormwater management, as well as land use planning and land development regulation.
 Riparian wetlands, marshes, and floodplain forests help to slow stormwater runoff, protecting water quality and regulating the release of water into streams and aquifers.
+Optimally, stormwater management systems provide both flood protection and water quality treatment.